-I'm a fifth year PhD student at the Pardee RAND Graduate School studying policy analysis.
-My work seeks to improve games use in national security policy analysis by systematically documenting existing approaches and developing new tools.
+I'm a researcher who's work seeks to improve games use in national security policy analysis by systematically documenting existing approaches and developing new tools.

 In addition to my academic work, I design, execute, and analyze games as a policy analyst at RAND.
 My games explore a wide range of strategic and operational concerns, including force planning, major combat operations, and measures short of war.
 I specialize in games that explore novel topics or integrate other analytical techniques.
 I also advise government centers seeking to improve the quality of their internal gaming capabilities.